chengcyber/rollup-plugin-monaco-editor/README.md

 ## `features`

 Type: `string`
-Default: All avaiable features depends on the version of `monaco-editor` installed.
+Default: All available features depends on the version of `monaco-editor` installed.

 Example: